Romaq/bigrig-scripts/README.md

    pveum acl modify / --roles PVEAdmin --users <user>@pam
    ```
 4. Lock down the server with the firewall[^3].
+  * This is through the PVE Web, Datacenter:firewall/options, select "Firewall" on the right-side panel and
+    the "edit" button above that.
+Select the "Firewall" checkbox on the pop-up and "ok."

 5. Ogoing Maintenance
   * Repositories need to be set for "no subscription" according to the relevant